OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 It will call the <code>getenv</code> method of core Java class <code>System</code> and we could be able step into the <code>System</code> class by using the "Force Step Into" functionality.

 After you get the colon seperated directory names, the debugger cursor will return back to the beginning of <code>a()</code> method; not to the next executable line.
-This is just because we are working on the decompiled source code insted of the original source code.
+This is just because we are working on the decompiled code insted of the original source code.
 So it is crucial for the analyst to follow the code flow while debugging decompiled applications.
 Othervise, it might get complicated to identify which line will be executed next.

-If you don't want to debug core Java and Android classes, you could step out to the next line that will be run by clicking "Step Out" button in the Debugger view.
-It might be a good approach to "Force Step Into" once you reach the decompiled sources and "Step Out" from the core Java and Android classes.
+If you don't want to debug core Java and Android classes, you can step out of the function by clicking "Step Out" button in the Debugger view.
+It might be a good approach to "Force Step Into" once you reach the decompiled sources and "Step Out" of the core Java and Android classes.
 This will help you to speed up your debugging while keeping eye on the return values of the core class functions.

 <img src="Images/Chapters/0x05c/step_out.png" width="600px" />